 We will use your data for:

-The following processes rely on legitimate interest:
+The following processes are considered legitimate interests:

 Apart from ourselves, other companies that may have access to your data include: